Authenticate

 • to bind a root certificate to the virtual server on Citrix Gateway.

-When the user extracts the user name and domain successfully, and provides the other required information, such as password, the authentication is successful.
+The authentication is completed when the user extracts the user name and domain, and provides the required information (such as password).
 If the user does not provide a valid certificate and credentials, or if the username/domain extraction fails, authentication fails.

 You can authenticate users based on the client certificate by setting the default authentication type to use the client certificate.
 You can also create a certificate action that defines what is to be done during the authentication based on a client SSL certificate.